Iaashish13/Iaashish13.github.io-old/_posts/2023-03-24-work_mangaer_android.md

   }
 ```

-**Note:**  Here you can’t send cart items list.That is why I am using **jsonEncode** function to convert it into string of json.
+**Note:**  From above code, you can’t send cart items list.That is why I am using **jsonEncode** function to convert it into string of json.
 If you don't use this you  will get exception like:

 ```dart
 throw Exception(
               "argument $key has wrong type.
 WorkManager supports only int, bool, double, String and their list");
 ```

 As sending **inputData** parameters only takes primitive types int,bool,string and array.
 But note that array also need primitive types like list of array of string.
+So inorder to solve this issuse i amd converting my cart list to **json**.
 Then send data by calling function in like place order button.

 **BackoffPolicy** In above code you have seen.It is the recurring event after first time the function has been called.After how much time it should be executed.
 You can also supply **constraints** like when to call function like when network is
 connected.